python/peps/peps/pep-0639/appendix-rejected-ideas.rst

-specified under the same top-level key that require very different handling, and furthermore, unlike the previous arrangement, the subkeys were not mutually exclusive and can both be specified at once, and with some subkeys potentially being dynamic and others static, and mapping to different core metadata fields.
+specified under the same top-level key that require very different handling, and furthermore, unlike the previous arrangement, the subkeys were not mutually exclusive and can both be specified at once, and with some subkeys potentially being dynamic and others static, and mapping to different Core Metadata fields.

-Furthermore, this leads to a conflict with marking the key as ``dynamic`` (assuming that is intended to specify the ``[project]`` table keys, as that PEP seems to imprecisely imply, rather than core metadata fields), as either or both would have to be treated as ``dynamic``.
+Furthermore, this leads to a conflict with marking the key as ``dynamic`` (assuming that is intended to specify the ``[project]`` table keys, as that PEP seems to imprecisely imply, rather than Core Metadata fields), as either or both would have to be treated as ``dynamic``.
 Grouping both license expressions and license files under the same key forces an "all or nothing" approach, and creates ambiguity as to user intent.